zeshan-xeesoft/Face-Recognition-Application/README.md

 # Face-Recognition-Application
-C# Windows Form Application
-Application for Face detection and recognition
+C# Windows Form Application for Face detection and recognition